-a.
-A separate transformer for each customer.
-This is necessary in those cases where the customers are so far apart from each other that they cannot be reached by the same low tension or secondary circuit; every alternating current system therefore has at least a number of instances where individual transformers are used.
+(a) A separate transformer for each customer.
+This is necessary in those cases where the customers are so far apart from each other that they cannot be reached by the same low tension or secondary circuit; every alternating-current system, therefore, has at least a number of instances where individual transformers are used.

 This is the most uneconomical arrangement.
 It requires the use of small transformers, which are necessarily less efficient and more expensive per kilowatt, than large transformers.
 The transformer must be built to carry, within its overload capacity, all the lamps installed by the customer, since all the lamps may be used occasionally.
 Usually, however, only a small part of the lamps are in use, and those only for a small part of the day; so that the average load on the transformer is a very small part of its capacity.
-As the coreloss in the transformer continues whether the transformer is loaded or not, but is not paid for by the customer, the economy of the arrangement is very low; and so it can be understood that in the early days, where this arrangement was generally used, the financial results of most alternating current distributions were very discouraging.
+As the core loss in the transformer continues whether the transformer is loaded or not, but is not paid for by the customer, the economy of the arrangement is very low; and so it can be understood that in the early days, where this arrangement was generally used, the financial results of most alternating-current distributions were very discouraging.

-Assuming as an instance a connected load of 20 16 candle power lamps-low efficiency lamps, of 60 watts per lamp, since the voltage regulation cannot be very perfect-allowing then in cases of all lamps being used, an overload of 100%, which is rather beyond safe limits, and permissible only on the assumption that this load will occur very rarely, and for a short time-the transformer would have 600 watt rating.
-Assuming a coreloss of 4%, this gives a continuous power consumption of 24 watts.
-Usually probably only one or two lamps will be burning, and these only a few hours per day, so that the use of two lamps, at an average-summer and winter-of three hours per day, would probably be a fair example of many such cases.
-Two lamps or 120 watts, for three hours per day, give an average power of 15 watts, which is paid for by the customer, while the continuous loss in the transformer is 24 watts; so that the all year efficiency, or the ratio of the power paid for by the customer, to the power consumed by the transformer, is only $\frac{15}{15+24}$ or 38%.
+Assuming as an instance a connected load of 20: 60 watt lamps: allowing then in cases of all lamps being used, an overload of 100 per cent., which is rather beyond safe limits. and permissible only on the assumption that this load will occur very rarely, and for a short time-the transformer would have 600-watt rating.
+Assuming a core loss of 4 per cent., this gives a continuous power consumption of 24 watts.
+Usually probably only one or two lamps will be burning, and these only a few hours per day, so that the use of two lamps, at an average-summer and winter-of 3 hours per day, would probably be a fair example of many such Two lamps or 120 watts, for 3 hours per day, give an average power of 15 watts, which is paid for by the customer, while the continuous loss in the transformer is 24 watts; so that the all-year efficiency, or the ratio of the power paid for by the customer, to the power consumed by the transformer, is only $\frac{15}{15+24}$ or 38 per cent.

 By connecting several adjacent customers to the same transformer, the conditions immediately become far more favorable.
 It is extremely improbable that all the customers will burn all their lamps at the same time, the more so, the greater the number of customers is, which are supplied from the same transformer.
-It therefore becomes unnecessary to allow a transformer capacity capable of operating all the conneoted load.
+It, therefore, becomes unnecessary to allow a transformer capacity capable of operating all the connected load.
 The larger transformer also has a higher efficiency.
-Assuming therefore as an instance, four customers of 20 lamps connected load each.
+Assuming, therefore, as an instance, four customers of 20 lamps connected load each.
 The average load would be about 8 lamps.
 Assuming even one customer burning all 20 lamps, it is not probable that the other customers together would at this time burn more than 10 to 15 lamps, and a transformer carrying 30 to 35 lamps at overload would probably be sufficient.
-A 1500 watt transformer would therefore be larger than necessary.
-At 3% coreloss, this gives a constant loss of 45 watts, while an average load of 8 lamps for 3 hours per day gives a useful output of 60 watts, or an all year efficiency of nearly 60%, while a 1000 watt transformer would give an all year efficiency of 67%.
+A 1500-watt transformer would therefore be larger than necessary.
+At 3 per cent. core loss, this gives a constant loss of 45 watts, while an average load of 8 lamps for 3 hours per day gives a useful output of 60 watts, or an all-year efficiency of nearly 60 per cent., while a 1000-watt transformer would give an all-year efficiency of 67 per cent.